The Planet of Hip Hop

 Sometimes it’s actually easier to collaborate with artists from countries with more developed infrastructures and industries – they are more likely to have access to recording facilities and high speed internet for example.
 I’ve been lucky enough to work with some exceptional artists in Cape Town so I’m not complaining — we make it work!

-Maintaining an online presence is not a huge investment so we don’t see it as a gamble.
-There is increasing access to the internet via smart phones.
-I read recently that there are now up to 6 million active internet users in South Africa (almost double the number in 2007), thanks to the proliferation of smart phones.
+Maintaining an online presence is not a huge investment, so we don’t see it as a gamble.
+Smartphone access to the internet is increasing.
+I read recently that there are now up to 6 million active internet users in South Africa (almost double the number in 2007), thanks to the proliferation of smartphones.

 We recently created a mobile-friendly version of our website to give cellphone surfers a better experience.
-There is no doubt these numbers will increase as smart phones become cheaper and people become more aware of the capabilities of their phones.
+These numbers will undoubtedly increase as smartphones become cheaper and people become more aware of their phones’ capabilities.

 Some of these are being aired on local and national TV (although it took a while for those channels to pick them up).
 What has been the response to these ‘spaza hip hop’ videos on a national level?